chrisdedman/reminder/README.md

-This project is automate a reminder for boring staff.
+This project is automate a reminder for boring stuff.
 Like in this case, reminder to when too go for a walk with my dog for exemple.

 Timer Version 2 is an update (I get little more knowladge since a started this project) and you're now able to set up